What is tubal sterilization?

 Tubal sterilization is a surgical birth control procedure utilized by women who want to permanently prevent the chance of pregnancy.

 Tubal sterilization is a means of preventing pregnancy by cutting or blocking a woman’s fallopian tubes so that the sperm cannot travel up the tubes to fertilize the egg.
-The procedure is also referred to as a tubal ligation or having your tubes tied.
+The procedure is also referred to as tubal ligation or having your tubes tied.

 There are three different ways to obstruct the fallopian tubes: At the time of a cesarean section, during a hysteroscopic procedure, and during a laparoscopic procedure.

-During the laparoscopic procedure the abdomen is filled with air and a tiny, lighted tube is inserted through a small incision.
+During the laparoscopic procedure, the abdomen is filled with air and a tiny, lighted tube is inserted through a small incision.
 A second small incision may be required for additional surgical instruments.
 The tubes are cauterized (burned) or clamped with a clip or band.
 The results are immediate and the procedure is extremely effective.
-General anesthesia is required for a laparoscopic sterilization.
+General anesthesia is required for laparoscopic sterilization.